kuzudb/kuzudb.github.io/docs/getting-started.md

 # Python API
 Kùzu Python API can be installed with pip: `pip install [**TODO: update the download URL after release**]`.

 Once the Python API is installed, you can import it in Python and use it to perform Cypher queries.
-An example use case of loading node and rel tables from CSV files and running a simple Cypher query in Python is shown as below:
+Below is a short example of how to get started.
+Details of the [Python API is here](client-apis/python-api.md).

 - Import library: